-Reserve officers are utilized primarily as a The Police Department coordinates a 20-hour second officer in a patrol unit, to assist with training session, which covers preparing the traffic, crowd control, and special event home and family for an emergency, suppressing functions. fires, performing triage, providing basic medical Prescription Drug Drop-Off assessment and treatment, conducting light search and rescue, responding to terrorism, and coping with The Police Department offers a safe and secure post-emergency trauma.
+training session, which covers preparing the traffic, crowd control, and special event home and family for an emergency, suppressing functions. fires, performing triage, providing basic medical assessment and treatment, conducting light search and rescue, responding to terrorism, and coping with The Police Department offers a safe and secure post-emergency trauma.
 The final session includes drop box for prescription medicines in the loban emergency exercise to simulate a disaster by of the Police Station. response.
 The Police Department also trains CERT members on how to evacuate neighborhoods, direct traffic, and give a refresher on the City's geography.
-After completing the program, participants may In an Emergency, become CERT members.
-When the City is faced with an emergency, the CERT team will be activated call 9-1-1 to assist with emergency response and recovery.
+After completing the program, participants may become CERT members.
+When the City is faced with an emergency, the CERT team will be activated to assist with emergency response and recovery.